HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 #### How to:

 Start by browsing to the [user portal](https://user.hal-robotics.com/) and [logging in](https://user.hal-robotics.com/Account/Login).
 You can then navigate to the [Organizations page](https://user.hal-robotics.com/Organizations).
 Here you should see a list of any organizations you are already a member of.
-It's likely that this list is empty at this stage so let's create an organization for you company or institution.<br><br>
+It's likely that this list is empty at this stage so let's create an organization for you company or institution.

 Click on [Create New](https://user.hal-robotics.com/Organizations/Create) at the top of the page.
 There are a few details that need to be entered here:
 * The name of the organization.